-We have been getting farm fresh milk from a local farmer for quite some time.
-One of the greatest benefits of getting fresh milk is the amount of cream I skim off the top.
+We have been getting farm-fresh milk from local farmers for quite some time.
+One of the most significant benefits of getting fresh whole local milk is the cream I skim off the top.

 How to Separate Cream from Raw Milk in a Jar